We believe that innovation – finding new ways to solve problems –

-The Blue Economy Aquaculture Challenge has launched!
+The Blue Economy Aquaculture Challenge has now closed!

 The Ideas Challenge judging panel.
 (From left) Chris Vein, CEO Dome Advisory Services, Peter Varghese, Secretary DFAT, the Hon Steven Ciobo MP, Parliamentary Secretary to the Minister for Foreign Affairs, the Hon Julie Bishop MP, Minister for Foreign Affairs.
 Credit: DFAT/Nathan Fulton.

 Aquaculture has great potential to contribute to food security, nutrition, livelihoods and economic growth.
 But if the industry’s growth is at the expense of ocean health and conservation, then developing countries will not harvest long term social and economic benefits.

 This AU$3 million challenge called for innovators, entrepreneurs, designers, NGOs and academics to rethink advances in aquaculture to provide solutions that ensure both sustainable development and environmental sustainability.